Updated on March 24, 2023

 Freight factoring is a flexible source of funding that allows a trucking business or owner-operators to make deliveries and issue invoices as usual.
-Instead of sending a payment reminder or needing to deal with the usual payment delay, trucking businesses can sell invoice to a factoring company for a ready cash amount that’s slightly less than the invoice amount.
+Instead of sending a payment reminder or needing to deal with the usual payment delay, trucking businesses can sell invoice to a factoring company for a specific amount of cash, slightly less than the invoice amount.
 The freight factoring company is the party who will then wait for the actual payment from the customer.

-Just like other industries where large sums of money are involved, it’s not realistic for freight companies to expect full payment upon delivery.
-If anything, the industry standard between delivery and payments to trucking companies is 40 days.
+As with most industries where large sums of money are involved, it’s not realistic for freight companies to expect full payment upon completion of delivery.
+If anything, the industry standard between delivery and payments to trucking companies is 40 days or more.

-Expectedly, most freight companies will offer a short-term grace period before requiring their customers to pay for the transportation services.
+Most freight companies will offer a short-term grace period before requiring their customers to pay for transportation services.
 For most, the waiting period is usually 30, 60, or 90 days.
 This waiting period is also known as offering “net terms” or “payment terms”.

-In the past, trucking companies relied on traditional funding options such as a credit card or business loan, but they offered punitive interest rates and unfriendly termination fees that chewed through profits.
-That’s why most settled on freight factoring services.
+Historically, trucking companies relied on traditional funding options and financing options such as credit cards or business loans.
+But these options offered poor interest rates, and brandished termination fees that chewed through profits.
+That’s why most companies settle on using freight factoring services.

-Any business owner would question the wisdom of selling their invoice for a lower fee instead of waiting for the customer to pay.
-Would it not be better to chase payments rather than share profits with other people?
-That sort of thinking ignores the reality of the trucking industry.
+Some business owners question the wisdom of selling their invoice for a lower fee instead of simply waiting for the customer to pay.
+Surely, wouldn’t it be better to chase payments rather than share your margins with another company?
+This type of thinking ignores the current reality of the trucking industry.

-According to the American Transportation Research Institute 2020 report, the operational cost per mile of running a truck is $1.855 on average, an increase of 12.7 percent compared to 2021.
+According to an American Transportation Research Institute 2022 report, the operational cost per mile of running a truck is $1.855 on average, an increase of 12.7 percent compared to 2021.
 Even though the industry average for paying carriers is between 30-45 days, the reality is most clients pay late.
-Since truckers' salaries, fuel, and maintenance costs need settling sooner than the advertised 45 days, a trucking company can fall into cash flow issues.
+Since a trucker’s payroll, fuel, and maintenance costs require payments more frequently than 45 days, you can see how a trucking company could fall into cash flow issues.

-The transportation industry is such a diverse field, so you may understandably have doubts if freight factoring covers your area of operations.
-You’d be pleased to know that most trucking companies, regardless of size or experience, can benefit from a trucking factoring company.
+The transportation industry is a diverse field and some people do not know if freight factoring covers their field of operations.
+You’ll be pleased to know that most trucking companies, regardless of size and years in business can benefit from using a trucking factoring company!